 The University is committed to its long-standing tradition of academic freedom and free expression.
 The University is an institution whose members may express themselves, while protecting and respecting the rights of others to learn, to do research, and to carry out the essential functions of the University free from interference or obstruction.
 When addressing complaints of violations of this policy, the University will take all permissible actions to respond appropriately while respecting the rights of free expression and academic freedom.
 See HR64, AD47 and AD51.

 The University encourages all individuals with a pertinent complaint to follow the process in this Policy.
 However, individuals may always choose to make a discrimination complaint directly with outside agencies, including, but not limited to, the Office for Civil Rights of the U.S. Department of Education based in Philadelphia, the U.S. Equal Employment Opportunity Commission, the Educational Opportunities Section of the Civil Rights Division of the U.S. Department of Justice, or the Pennsylvania Human Relations Commission, Harrisburg Regional Office.
 Contact information for these agencies can be found at the Affirmative Action Office website.

-For questions, additional detail, or to request changes to this policy, please contact the Office of the General Counsel.
+For questions, additional detail, or to request changes to this policy, please contact the Title IX Coordinator.

 Affirmative Action Office Website

 Code of Conduct & Student Conduct Procedures Manual

 Sexual Harassment and Assault Reporting and Education (SHARE)